Just north of Camas, finger-shaped Lacamas Lake is a 315-acre body of water with year-round fishing opportunities.

 This suburban lake offers seasonally good fishing for some of Washington’s most popular game fish, including rainbow trout, largemouth bass and channel catfish.

-Lacamas Lake has neighbor, really a connected lobe of lake, known as Round Lake.
+Lacamas Lake has a neighbor, really a connected lobe of lake on the other side of a main thoroughfare, that is known as Round Lake.
 We also cover Round Lake fishing in this article.

 The Washington Department of Fish and Wildlife stocks Lacamas Lake with rainbow trout a few times every year.